Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 [Batch Shipyard Usage](20-batch-shipyard-usage.md) guide for more information on how to execute the Batch Shipyard CLI Docker image.

+## <a name="jupyter"></a>Jupyter Notebooks
+There are community contributed [Jupyter notebooks](../contrib/notebooks) to help you quickly get started if you prefer that environment instead of a commandline.

 ## Upgrading to New Releases
 To upgrade to a new release, simply execute `git pull` or download a new release archive and unpack.
 Next, upgrade the dependencies for your